DataWave-Bodensee/backend/README.md

 1. Clone the repository: `git clone https://github.com/DataWave-Bodensee/backend.git`
 2. Navigate to the project directory: `cd backend`
+3. Create a '.env' file according to the '.env.example' file
-3. Start the server: `docker compose up`
+4. Start the server: `docker compose up`

 ## Deployment